 How to Create Vision Boards for Writing

-Vision boards can help envision how a story will look and flow, so that by the time you grab a pencil, the planning process is already done.
-Studies show that visualizations train our brains for actual performance, which enhancing motivation and increasing motivation.
+Vision boards can help envision how a story will look and flow so that by the time you grab a pencil, the planning process is already done.
+Studies show that visualizations train our brains for actual performance, which enhances motivation and increases motivation.
 So, if you’re facing difficulties in inspiring young writers, here are four types of vision boards to make the writing process simpler and more engaging!

 What You’ll Need to Get Started